João Pedro Sousa: Boavista

 On 28 June 2021, Sousa replaced Jesualdo Ferreira as manager of Boavista on a two-year contract.
 He left on 30 November with the club in 11th, saying that he had received a superior offer from Al-Raed in the Saudi Professional League.

 Al-Raed

 Sousa was hired by Al-Raed on 26 January 2022, replacing Spanish manager Pablo Machín.
 Having won once in eight games, he was suspended and dismissed in late May with two games remaining, for having criticised his players for missing training; he then complained to FIFA.

 Return to Famalicão

 On 22 September 2022, Sousa returned to 16th-placed Famalicão.
 He left the club on 19 March 2024, following a dispute with the board.

 Baniyas

 Sousa became the head coach of UAE Pro League club Baniyas ahead of the 2024–25 season.
 He was later dismissed in January 2025.

 AVS

 In September 2025, Sousa signed a two-year contract with AVS.
+On 16 December, following a 6–0 defeat to Sporting CP, with AVS sitting at the bottom of the Primeira Liga table, he was sacked.